 The Iowa law states that prop bets on player selection events are impermissible.
 As proposition wagers are the only kind sportsbooks can offer on these events such as the NBA and NFL Drafts, they don’t bother with booking the events in IA.

 The only way to change this would be for the legislature to repeal that section of state law.
 This process applies to esports as well.
 Several gambling lobbyists and the Iowa Gaming Association are pushing lawmakers in Des Moines to make these changes.

 In 2020, Iowa Legislature added a section to gambling law that forbids sportsbooks to accept deposits made by credit card.
 The move was billed as a responsible gambling measure.
 Legislators feared that people with compulsive gambling issues would ruin their credit scores.

 IA sportsbooks are still free to accept deposits made with debit cards and a wide variety of other methods.
 Iowa is somewhat of an outlier on this, as most other jurisdictions with legal sportsbooks allow credit card deposits.

-The Iowa Racing & Gaming Commission is the government agency responsible for overseeing gambling operations in the state.
+The Iowa Racing and Gaming Commission is the government agency responsible for overseeing gambling operations in the state.
 Its members are appointed by the governor and confirmed by the IA Senate.
 The members collectively ensure licensees’ compliance and administrate the collection of gaming taxes, among other things.